cdgriffith/puremagic/README.md

 *You don't have sliding offsets that could better detect plenty of common formats, why's that?*

-Design choice to be 1. a lot faster and 2. more accurate.
+Design choice, so it will be a lot faster and more accurate.
 Without more intelligent or deeper identification past a sliding offset I don't feel comfortable including it as part of a 'magic number' library.